thehackersplaybook/auxknow/docs/usage.md

 AuxKnow is designed to cater to a wide range of scenarios, including:

-- **🤖 Vertical AI Agents**: Build domain-specific AI agents tailored to industries such as healthcare, education, finance, or technology.
+- **Vertical AI Agents**: Build domain-specific AI agents tailored to industries such as healthcare, education, finance, or technology.

-- **🧠 Advanced Q&A Systems**: Integrate robust answering capabilities into your applications, powered by state-of-the-art Sonar models.
+- **Advanced Q&A Systems**: Integrate robust answering capabilities into your applications, powered by state-of-the-art Sonar models.

-- **💡 Custom User Experiences**: Create personalized and immersive experiences with AuxKnow’s flexible configuration and session management features.
+- **Custom User Experiences**: Create personalized and immersive experiences with AuxKnow’s flexible configuration and session management features.

-- **🛠️ AI Infrastructure**: Enhance your AI or LLM platform with AuxKnow to deliver best-in-class answering capabilities to your users.
+- **AI Infrastructure**: Enhance your AI or LLM platform with AuxKnow to deliver best-in-class answering capabilities to your users.

 **NOTE:** Watch out for this section as we'll be adding examples for AuxKnow's advanced usage.